JamesSullivan1/JamesSullivan1.github.io/about.md

-James is involved with research in his field through the [Trustworthy Systems Group](http://tsg.cpsc.ucalgary.ca/), where he studies the difficulty in the cooperation of security mechanisms.
+James is involved with research in his field through the [Trustworthy Systems Group](http://tsg.cpsc.ucalgary.ca/), where he studies the difficulties of cooperation in security mechanisms.
 He also works on practical cybersecurity training by developing exercises that can be deployed in and out of the classroom to teach students active analysis techniques of insecure systems.